alissalevy/FeedDemo-iOS/README.md

  - (void)episodeStatusChanged:(NSNotification *)notification
 {
     // This implementation enables you to have a button visible only when the feature
-    // is live from the Applicaster Stars CMS and only enable the button when an episode is currently available. if (notification.userInfo && [notification.userInfo objectForKey:kIsEpisodeAvailableKey]) {
+    // is live from the Applicaster CMS and only enable the button when an episode is currently available. if (notification.userInfo && [notification.userInfo objectForKey:kIsEpisodeAvailableKey]) {
         self.feedButton.enabled = YES;
     }